carpentries-incubator/python-packaging-publishing/_episodes/05-documentation-types-roles.md

 Introduction text for the lesson as a whole

-## Audiences for documentationn
+## Audiences for documentation

+ - future self
+ - collaborators
+ - users (who would cite you)
+ - contributors

+## How is help used?

-## Recall Accessing Help
+Accessing Help:
 This is one way we access documentation

+To setup:

+As a reference

 ## Literal Documentation

-installation
+installation guides

+Purpose:

+Location:

 ## API Documentation

+Purpose:

+Location:

 ## Tutorials

+Purpose:

+Location:

 ## Examples

+Purpose:

+Location:

 {% include links.md %}